hashicorp-forge/grove/docs/faq.rst

 ---------------------------------

 .. note::
-    Grove and its connectors should always preference duplicate records over missed records.
+    Grove and its connectors should always preference duplicate log entries over missed log entries.

 The most common cause of duplicate logs are limitations in external applications and services which Grove collects log data from.
 A number of services unfortunately do not